Taxes and discounts calculated in checkout.

 Blocks 18, 19, & 20 (Furrows, Gingham & Grandma's Quilt) - Farm Girl Vintage Quilt & Featherweight Shop Sew Along

 by April Henry

 This month we are sewing Blocks 18, 19 & 20 with our featured blocks for February: Furrows, Gingham & Grandma's Quilt.
 Wow!
-After this month, we will have 20 finished blocks -- isn't that exciting?!
+After these blocks, we will have 20 finished blocks -- isn't that exciting?!

 Psssst!
 If you're just joining us and want to get in on the fun with a darling and perfect collage of farm girl fabric, then check out the Farm Girl Vintage Quilt Kit.
 You'll have all the lovely fabrics you need to make this quilt from start to finish.
 You can get the book here, too!

 So, go ahead and open your book to page 35 for this month, grab some fabric scraps, get it prepared and cut, and let's enjoy some more Featherweight sewing!
 Complete your blocks following along with the pattern, paying attention to a couple of tips in the photos below.
 Make sure to press your block seams open (when you can), being careful to be as exact with your cutting and alignments as possible.

 I like to chain piece, so cutting and preparing all the pieces ahead of time is helpful.
 The Creative Grids Corner Clipper ruler came in handy, once again, so I could use my Featherweight Accurate Seam Guide for a perfectly scant seam allowance!